noamrazin/imp_reg_dl_not_norms/README.md

-# Implicit Regularization in Deep Learning May Not Be Explainable by Norms
+# Implicit Regularization in Deep Learning May Not Be Explainable by Norms (NeurIPS 2020)

-Code, based on the PyTorch framework, for reproducing the experiments in [Implicit Regularization in Deep Learning May Not Be Explainable by Norms](https://arxiv.org/abs/2005.06398).
+Code, based on the PyTorch framework, for reproducing the experiments in the NeurIPS 2020 paper [Implicit Regularization in Deep Learning May Not Be Explainable by Norms](https://arxiv.org/abs/2005.06398).

 ## Install Requirements
 Tested with python 3.7.